Should I Invest in Bitcoin? Is It Safe?

 Bitcoin trading is different than buying and holding.
 When you are trading Bitcoins it means that you are actively trying to buy Bitcoins at a low price and sell them back at a higher price in relatively short time intervals.

 Trading successfully requires knowledge and practice.
 The trading market is occupied by very large players who are just waiting for newbies to come in and throw their money away by trading aimlessly.

 You may have heard of all sorts of sites that allow you to mine Bitcoins through the web.
-This is known as cloud mining and from what I saw these sites fall into one of the below two categories:
+This is known as cloud mining and from what I’ve seen these sites fall into one out of two categories:

 - They are complete scams that will run away with your money and will never actually use it to mine Bitcoin.

 - They are not scams, but they are bad investments since you will probably get more Bitcoins if you just use that money to buy Bitcoins instead of paying for the service (e.g. Genesis Mining, Hashflare).

 If you want to learn more about my take on cloud mining, read this post.

 Almost every other day I get a question about a site or company that claims to double your Bitcoins, give you insane daily interest on your Bitcoins or help you invest them in some sort of complex and obscure ponzi scheme.